speechbrain/benchmarks/benchmarks/MOABB/README.md

 Running multiple experiments with varied seeds and averaging their performance is a recommended practice to improve result significance.

+Please note that due to the thorough evaluation process we employ, running an experiment may require some time.
+In particular, it may take approximately 8 hours when executed on an NVIDIA V100 GPU.

 The evaluation metric is accuracy, and the validation metrics are stored in `valid_metrics.pkl`.

 The results of each experiment are saved in the specified output folder.
 To view the final aggregated performance, refer to the `aggregated_performance.txt` file.

+The `aggregated_performance.txt` file should look like this:

+By default, the hyperparameters in the yaml files are those determined during hyperparameter tuning (as shown below).

+In this case, you should expect the values to closely resemble those reported in the results [table below](#results) (specifically, check the line corresponding to /MotorImagery/BNCI2014001/EEGNet.yaml).

 **Default Values:**